-- 1. Insert the drive into the drive carrier with the drive connector facing towards the rear of the carrier. - 2.
-Align the screw holes on the drive with the screws holes on the drive carrier. - 3.
-Using a Phillips #1 screwdriver, replace the screws to secure the drive to the drive carrier.

-NOTE: If the hard drive or SSD carrier has Torx screw, use Torx 6 (for 2.5-inch drive) or Torx 8 (for 3.5-inch drive) screw driver to install the drive.
+- 1. Insert the drive into the drive carrier with the connector end of the drive towards the back of the carrier. - 2.
+Align the screw holes on the drive with the screws holes on the drive carrier.
+When aligned correctly, the back of the drive is flush with the back of the drive carrier. - 3.
+Using a Phillips #1 screwdriver, replace the screws to secure the drive to the drive carrier. - (i) NOTE: If the hard drive or SSD carrier has Torx screw, use Torx 6 (for 2.5-inch drive) or Torx 8 (for 3.5-inch drive) screw driver to install the drive.